IsmailCodeLab/YoutubeVideo-Downloader-MP3Convertor/README.md

 # YoutubeVideo-Downloader-MP3Convertor
-A python that can able to download a youtube video and can extract audio from that video
+A python program that can able to download a youtube video and can extract audio from that video